QuentinUK/quentinuk.github.com/README.md

 SquaresTester: for the Panoramio Group: Square Shots.
 Every photo in the group is tested for squareness.

 UsersTagsMap: for Goole Maps.
 Putting on the map all the photos for the given user(s) and tag(s).
+[Google has closed down Panoramio now so this doesn't work any longer.]